techidaily/site-instagram-video-files/source/_posts/new-2024-approved-increase-your-influence-on-instagram-5-proven-methods-with-case-studies.md

 * [**Part1: Instagram Influencer Program Tips You Can Use**](#part1)
 * [**Part2: Best Instagram Campaign**](#part2)

+## Part 1: Instagram Influencer Program Tips You Can Use

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2129739/7443" target="_top" id="2129739">